|

 A:

-We can count the number of 'black wall' complaints on one
+We can count the number of 'black wall' (gray

-hand, and have fingers left over, for all the negative ionizers we've ever
+hand, and have fingers left over, for all the thousands of negative ionizers we've ever

 sold.
 You were probably burning dirty-burning candles, possibly with a lead